jay5598/WHSTechNotes/journal.md

 The rise of "brain rot" among Gen Z students, coined by Oxford University Press, is linked to excessive social media use.
 Platforms like YouTube, TikTok, and Instagram contribute to digital distraction, leading to cognitive stagnation, reduced focus, and mental health issues.
 # December 16, 2024
 Yes I am looking forward into christmas break.
+# Januray 8, 2025
+The thing I enjoyed last semester was the fun assignments.